kp101/Wellness-Monitor/README.md

 The strategy here is the use of MQTT as a central broker for reporting.
 We are monitoring:
   1. the occupants' movements (we assume a senior moving from room to room is doing okay), the report below shows more than one person's movements:
      ![motus](images/adafruitio-motus_2026-01-31_13-34-32.png)
-  3. the temperature, pressure and humidity of each room including outside (inside will have voc gas measurements) the following is a Grafana reporting compiled from adafruitio:
+  3. Optionally, the temperature, pressure and humidity of each room including outside (inside will have voc gas measurements) the following is a Grafana reporting compiled from adafruitio:
      ![temperature](images/grafana-environ_2026-01-28_15-36-54.png)
   5. additional mods needed to publish temperature, pressure, humidity and voc to dedicated feeds and generate graphs in the cloud in order to monitor trends and comfort level remotely, e.g.
      ![temperature](images/adafruitio-temp_2026-01-31_13-28-28.png)